TanayPratapSingh/tanaypratapsingh.github.io/README.md

 | Education | MS in Applied Data Science and BTech in Computer Science and Engineering |
 | Let's Connect | Contact links |

-## Implementation

-A single `index.html` of about 3,150 lines.
-Everything is inline: markup, styles and behaviour, with no build step, no framework and no dependencies.
-It deploys straight from this repository through GitHub Pages, so a push to `main` is a deploy.

 ## Repository layout

 ```